 This recipe makes 2 loaves of pumpkin bread.
 It freezes well, so you can wrap one loaf in saran wrap and foil and keep it in the freezer for unexpected company.
 Even better, tie the second loaf with a ribbon and handwritten note and you’ve got a perfect gift for a neighbor.
 I like to smear a little cream cheese on my pumpkin bread, but it’s also delicious enough to stand all on its own.

-2. In a large bowl, whisk together flour, sugar, cinnamon, nutmeg, soda, and salt.
+- In a large bowl, whisk together the flour, sugar, cinnamon, nutmeg, ginger, cloves, baking soda, and salt.